loganwoudstra/netflix-index/README.md

 ## Netflix
 Netflix is the most popular streaming service in the world, having over 222 million subscribers in 190 differen countries.
-However, a Netflix subsrciption does not cost the same among all of these different countries.
-Rather, the prices are adjusted to reflect the purchasing power of the local currency.
-Therefore, a comparision of the price of a monthly standard Netflix subscription will allow us to create an inisghtful purchasing power parity index.
+This wide-spread popularity is what makes a Netflix subscription the perfect product to base a purchasing power parity index on.
+The differing prices for the same product will allow use to quite accurately guage the real exchange rate between different currencies.

 <p align="center">
 <img src="netflix.jpg" width="400">
 </p>